Our Safety Policy

 Staff & expert supervision

 BOUNCE recruits staff that have significant experience in areas of gymnastics and associated sports and activities such as circus performance and sports coaching.
 Each of the trampoline courts / areas is monitored by trained trampoline staff.
 Our team of BOUNCE Referees is trained in CPR and First Aid and is tasked with enforcing the court rules in a courteous manner.
 Our staff enforce our ‘one person per trampoline’ rule to avoid collisions.
-Children under 110cm tall (which is generally those aged 6 years and under) have dedicated times and access areas.
-Our dedicated Junior Jumper area’s are restricted to jumpers under 110cm, which keeps these young jumpers separate from larger children or adults.
+Children under 110cm tall (which is generally those aged 6 years and under) have dedicated access areas.
+These areas keeps these young jumpers separate from larger children or adults, in a safe area only for them.

 One of our primary safety principles is ensuring jumpers do not attempt any activity beyond their skill level.
 Classes will be available for all levels of ability to help develop skills from learning to jump safely through to specialised aerial training for action sports such as skiing, snowboarding, wakeboarding, kiteboarding and gymnastics.

-For jumpers 3 years and above but under 110cm in height (usually under 6 years old).
-Available to book only where JJ symbol is displayed.
+For jumpers 2 years and above but under 110cm in height (usually under 6 years old).
 Junior Jumpers can access most areas and have a dedicated section in the free jumping arena.
-For their safety, this area is restricted to jumpers under 110cm only.
+For their safety, this area is restricted to jumpers under 110 cm only.

 We encourage and welcome any feedback that helps us continue to develop a best practice safety program and environment at BOUNCE.
 Please contact us by calling 78 700 900 or sending an email to email@example.com